Architectural Art for Places of Legacy

 institutional advancement project with xavier university new orleans

-Xavier University Of Louisiana chose their historic administration building in New Orleans as their architectural icon for a wide range of applications.
+Xavier University Of Louisiana chose their historic administration building in New Orleans as their architectural icon for a broad range of fund raising and donor recognition applications.

 A woman is holding a handcrafted crystal quartz resin memento of Xavier University of Louisiana’s historic administration building, about 3×6 inches, with subtle texture and gold accents, captured against a soft, neutral background.